n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 certain string transformations are performed.
 For example, the upper-case versions of the Circled Latin Letters have the `Emoji` property, but the lower-case version of the Circled Latin do not.
-Therefore, a case-tranformation rule must take care not to unintentionally break the desired output by losing the property.
+Therefore, a case-transformation rule must take care not to unintentionally break the desired output by losing the property.

 The `Extended_Pictographic` property of a codepoint should be tracked